Quasiparticle interference as a direct experimental probe of bulk odd-frequency superconducting pairing

 In this Letter we show that the already existing experimental technique of scanning tunneling microscopy/spectroscopy (STM/STS) can directly detect odd-frequency superconducting pairing.
-In particular, we calculate the quasiparticle interference (QPI) probed by Fourier transforming local density of states (LDOS)-change induced in the presence of impurities and directly measurable in STM/STS, and find that the QPI can probe the defining feature of odd-frequency pairing.
-QPI has long been an important experimental probe to determine various signatures of superconducting pairing \cite{Hanaguri09,Liu19,Cheung20,Boker20}, especially the pairing symmetry in high-temperature superconductors such as iron-based superconductors \cite{Hirschfeld15,Altenfeld18,Sharma21}.
-Here, by considering a prototype system of a conventional spin-singlet $s$-wave superconductor under applied magnetic field, we show that odd-frequency pairing produces two direct signatures in the peak structure of the QPI.
+In particular, we use that weak non-magnetic impurities in superconductors are ever-present and create charge density inhomogeneities, which result in quasiparticle scattering.
+The resulting interference patterns can be probed experimentally by Fourier transformed STM/STS in a technique commonly referred to as quasiparticle interference (QPI) \cite{Hoffman02a, Wang03, McElroy03}.
+QPI has long been an important experimental probe to determine various signatures of superconducting pairing \cite{Hanaguri09,Liu19,Cheung20,Boker20}, especially the pairing symmetry in high-temperature superconductors such as iron-based superconductors \cite{Hirschfeld15,Altenfeld18,Du18,Sharma21}.
+Here, by considering a prototype system of a conventional spin-singlet $s$-wave superconductor under applied magnetic field, we show that odd-frequency pairing, known to be present in such systems \cite{Eschrig07,Eschrig15,Spintronicsbook}, produces two direct signatures in the peak structure of the QPI.
 First, we show that the peak positions of LDOS-change can only be identified accurately if odd-frequency pair correlations are incorporated.
 Secondly and most remarkably, the LDOS-change at positive and negative applied bias voltage results in different peak positions, and their separation is directly related to the presence of odd-frequency pairs.
 This bias asymmetry arises due to the defining feature of odd-frequency pairing, i.e., the superconducting pair correlations being odd in frequency or, equivalently, here in applied bias voltage.

 {\it{Model.}}-- To model a simple bulk superconductor with odd-frequency superconducting pair correlations we use a conventional spin-singlet $s$-wave superconductor under applied magnetic field described by the mean-field Hamiltonian: